znewsham/mongo-collection-hooks/README.md

 ### parentInvocationSymbol
 In cases where multiple hooks are triggered (e.g., a single `updateMany` call may trigger multiple `update` hooks, one per document) it is useful to know the underlying invocation which triggered these "child" hooks.
 This is the `invocationSymbol` of that "parent" call - and thus will be the same for all "child" hooks.

+### signal
+If provided to the call, a signal will be passed to all hooks to allow any hook with long running operations to exit early.

 ### caller (TBC)
 In the case where a hook isn't directly related to a function (e.g., `after.update`), or could be triggered from multiple places (e.g, `before.cursor.toArray`) the `caller` property identifies where the call came from - it typicailly appears with the `parentInvocationSymbol`.

 ## Hooks
 Some hooks are pretty simple and will be lightly documented with a trivial example and the type of arguments they accept.
 There are a handful, those listed above that are more interesting and will be documented to a higher level.